Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Why Wrongful Death Claims Create the Largest Personal Exposure

 Florida does not cap compensatory damages in wrongful death cases.
-The Florida Supreme Court struck down the statutory cap on non-economic damages in medical malpractice wrongful death cases as unconstitutional, and no cap exists for other wrongful death categories.
+The Florida Supreme Court struck down the statutory cap on non-economic damages in medical malpractice wrongful death cases in Estate of McCall v.
+United States, and no cap exists for other wrongful death categories.
 A jury can award whatever amount the evidence supports for each survivor’s losses.

 Damages a Wrongful Death Defendant Faces in Florida